bill-li1/Surfboard-Coding-Challenge/README.md

 - Built in agenda that contains a list of topics for the meeting
 - Full functional video and audio chat that allows you to pick up and join calls
 - Ability to add descriptions and images to meeting topics that serves as a slide deck
-- Beautiful and inutitive user interface
+- Beautiful and intuitive user interface

 ## Credits